filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 ## Tables

-### Tables with static data
+### Tables with custom data

 [Filament tables](../docs/4.x/tables) are typically backed by [Eloquent models](), but that's not always ideal.
-When your data isn't stored in a database — or you want to render external or computed data — you can now use [static data](../docs/4.x/tables/static-data) as the data source.
+When your data isn't stored in a database — or you want to render external or computed data — you can now use [custom data](../docs/4.x/tables/custom-data) as the data source.

-To use [static data](../docs/4.x/tables/static-data), pass an `array` to the `records()` method.
-This lets you render simple datasets without a database, while still supporting features like [columns](../docs/4.x/tables/static-data#columns), [sorting](../docs/4.x/tables/static-data#sorting), [searching](../docs/4.x/tables/static-data#searching), [pagination](../docs/4.x/tables/static-data#pagination), and [actions](../docs/4.x/tables/static-data#actions).
+To use [custom data](../docs/4.x/tables/custom-data), pass an `array` to the `records()` method.
+This lets you render simple datasets without a database, while still supporting features like [columns](../docs/4.x/tables/custom-data#columns), [sorting](../docs/4.x/tables/custom-data#sorting), [searching](../docs/4.x/tables/custom-data#searching), [pagination](../docs/4.x/tables/custom-data#pagination), and [actions](../docs/4.x/tables/custom-data#actions).

-You can also [fetch data from external APIs](../docs/4.x/tables/static-data#using-an-external-api-as-a-table-data-source).
+You can also [fetch data from external APIs](../docs/4.x/tables/custom-data#using-an-external-api-as-a-table-data-source).
 For example, use Laravel's HTTP client to pull data from a REST API and return it as an `array` in `records()`.
 This is useful for integrating third-party services or remote backends.

 > When working with APIs, make sure to implement proper authentication, error handling, and rate limiting.